Cost of Living in Australia

 We asked people how much they someone comfortably live on in Australia, they wrote:

 "The cost of living in Australia varies depending on the city and the lifestyle of the individual.
 Generally, living expenses such as accommodation, food, and transport are comparable with those in other major cities in the world.
 The cost of utilities, such as electricity and water, may be higher than in some other countries.
 Taxes on purchasing goods and services, including GST and luxury taxes, also contribute to the overall cost of living.
-Groceries, entertainment, and healthcare costs are relatively moderate compared to other affluent countries," remarked one in Australia.
+Groceries, entertainment, and healthcare costs are relatively moderate compared to other affluent countries," said one expat in Australia.

 Will I save money living in Australia?

 "The cost of living in Australia can be significantly lower than in the United States, depending where you live in either country.
 Certain items such as groceries, entertainment and travel can be cheaper in Australia than in the US, and the cost of rent and housing can also be cheaper.
 On average, the cost of living in Australia is generally lower than in the US.
-Consequently, people living in Australia can usually save money when compared to individuals living in the United States," said one expat in Australia.
+Consequently, people living in Australia can usually save money when compared to individuals living in the United States," said one person in Australia.

 What is the average cost of housing in Australia?